Looking After Your Wellbeing During Exam Season

 - Getting quality sleep, around 8 hours a night - if you're stressed, or struggling to relax and it’s affecting your sleep, there are lots of ways to aid getting a restful night - find helpful tips and strategies here.

 - Keep active – regular movement is a great de-stressor and helps keep us feeling fresher and more alert.
 Do some desk stretching, go for a short walk or throw on some upbeat music and dance around!
-Check out UofG Sports for plenty more info.
+Check out UofG Sports for plenty more info, including stretches you can do at your desk.

 Get a good routine in place, and set realistic goals…